cardano-foundation/developer-portal/docs/native-tokens/minting-nfts.md

 As you can see, we need to adjust two values here, the `slot` number as well as the `keyHash`.

-To set everything at once and just copy and paste it, use this command(s):
+To set everything at once and copy and paste it, use this command(s):
 **You need to have the `jq` installed to parse the tip correctly!**

 ```bash